SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/email-addresses.md

 - Run the following command in the Exchange Management Shell.

   ```
-  Get-Mailbox <identity> | fl EmailAddresses
+  Get-Mailbox <identity> | Format-List EmailAddresses
   ```

 - Verify that the email address isn't included in the results.

-### Use the Exchange Management Shell to add email addresses to multiple mailboxes
+## Use the Exchange Management Shell to add email addresses to multiple mailboxes

 You can add a new email address to multiple mailboxes at one time by using the Exchange Management Shell and a comma separated values (CSV) file.